Varieties of *-regular rings: Introduction

 Studying (von Neumann) regular and $*$-regular rings from an Universal Algebra perspective was introduced by Goodearl, Menal, and Moncasi \cite{good2} (free regular rings) and Tyukavkin \cite{tyu}, who showed unit-regularity for subdirect products of countably many $*$-regular rings which are algebras over a given uncountable field.
 These also relate to the open question, raised by Handelman \cite[Problem 48]{good}, whether all $*$-regular rings are directly finite or even unit-regular.

 Tyukavkin's method of matrix limits has been elaborated by Micol \cite{Flo}, Niemann \cite{Nik}, Semenova, and this author \cite{PartI,act}, to deal with $*$-regular rings which are representable as $*$-rings of endomorphisms of anisotropic inner product spaces (given by $\varepsilon$-hermitean forms).
 In particular, a variety (pseudo-inversion being included into the signature) of $*$-regular rings is generated by artinians if and only if its subdirectly irreducible members are representable \cite[Theorem 3.18, Proposition 3.6]{Flo}.
-A variant of the method constructs a $*$-regular preimage of $R$ within a saturated extension of given $*$-regular $R$.
-This was used in \cite{dfin} to prove that representable $*$-regular rings are directly finite.
-It follows, that within the variety generated by artinian $*$-regular rings all members are directly finite.
+A variant \cite{dfin} of the method constructs a $*$-regular preimage of $R$ within a saturated extension of given $*$-regular $R$.

 The present note continues to study representability, unit-regualrity, and direct finiteness from an Universal Algebra point of view.
 Any variety of $*$-regular rings is shown to be generated by its simple members - the analogous result for modular ortholattices is due to \cite{hr}.
 It follows, by \cite[Theorem 10.1]{act}, that a variety has all subdirectly irreducibles representable if all simple members are representable.
-We also use the approach of \cite{dfin} to show direct finiteness for subdirectly irreducible $*$-regular rings $R$ with unit-regular $eRe$ for all projections $e$ in the minimal ideal.
 Finally, any subdirect product of artinian $*$-regular rings is shown to have a unit-regular and $*$-clean extension within its variety.